 Carpal tunnel syndrome - Fluid retention causes compression of the ulnar nerve in the wrist resulting in numbness and pain in the hands.
 Rx: Wear a wrist splint while sleeping.
 The numbness usually disappears about 6-8 weeks postpartum.
 Remove rings from your fingers before they become too swollen.

 Constipation - Progesterone produced in pregnancy relaxes smooth muscle in the colon and decreases peristalsis resulting in constipation.
 Iron and calcium supplementation, decreased exercise, stress and dehydration can contribute to constipation.
 Rx: Drink 8 glasses of water daily, eat prunes and a high fiber diet.
 Increase exercise and use a stool softener such as Colace or Benefiber.
 Use Miralax if necessary.

-Diarrhea - Caused by hormonal changes affecting peristalsis.
+Diarrhea - Caused by hormonal changes affecting intestinal motility.
 This frequently occurs during early labor.
 Rx: Drink liquids to avoid dehydration.
 Eat rice, bananas and toast.
 Avoid dairy products.

 Dizziness - The enlarged uterus compresses the vena cava.
 Dizziness can also be caused by dehydration, nausea, vomiting and blood sugar fluctuations.
 It may be caused by standing or sitting in the same position for long periods of time causing blood to accumulate in the lower extremities.
 Rx: Lay on your side (left or right) while sleeping.
 Eat frequent, small meals, and stay hydrated.
 Do not get up from sitting too quickly or take very hot showers.
 Move your legs while standing in place to increase blood circulation.